vortexntnu/webpage/user/pages/01.home/02._jointext/features.md

 title: jointext
 ---

->Our site is under development
+### Our webpage is under development. 🔨

+Visit our [facebook page](https://www.facebook.com/VortexNTNU/) and [instagram](https://www.instagram.com/vortexntnu/) to get the latest updates!